Aesculus parviflora (buckeye)

 Plant of the month: August

-The American buckeyes seem less prone to leaf-miner than the traditional horse chestnut, which may result in their wider planting in years to come, which would be welcome for their smaller stature and late summer flowering.
+The American buckeyes seem less prone to leaf-miner than the traditional horse chestnut, potentially resulting in their wider planting in years to come, which would be welcome for their smaller stature and late summer flowering.